Jordan466/OptionRecords/README.md

 Operations against Options can be accessed through static functions or extension methods

-Examples of the entire API can be found in the [tests](https://github.com/Jordan466/OptionRecords/blob/main/src/OptionRecords.Tests/OptionTest.cs)
+Examples of the API can be found in the [tests](https://github.com/Jordan466/OptionRecords/blob/main/src/OptionRecords.Tests/OptionTest.cs)

 ## Some
 Construct a new Some